FAQs- Substitute Teachers

 • Be flexible and willing to work all SFUSD schools, particularly at our High Potential Schools

-• Work at least 12 days during the first semester, at least one day per week, or a minimum of 36 days by the end of the school year
+• Work at least 5 days during the first semester or a minimum of 10 days by the end of the school year

 What is the application process?

 The application process begins with your online application, which includes questions about your background and experience.
-Additionally, references are required and will be contacted.
-Our sub office pre-screeners review all applications carefully to determine next steps.
+Additionally, references are required and will be contacted via email.
+The Sub office pre-screensall applications carefully to determine next steps.

 What salary will I earn as a substitute teacher?